Geometry in Active Learning for Binary and Multi-class Image Segmentation: Related work and motivation

+{\bf{Batch-mode AL}~~} Many interactive annotation pipelines suffer from long model update times which are necessary at every iteration.
+Batch-mode selection has become a standard way to increase efficiency by asking the expert to annotate more than one sample at every iteration~\cite{Settles11, Yang13b, Luo13, Elhamifar13, Altaie14, Hasan15}.
+This procedure amortises the total retraining time over many annotations and enables to annotate data in parallel by several annotators.
+Besides, in some situations it is easier for humans to provide labels to groups of examples~\cite{Johnson15}.
+Density-based AL strategies often deal with the question how to form batches that ensure the diversity of the selection~\cite{Elhamifar13, Hasan15, Mosinska16}.
+Moreover, batches can be formed with hierarchical clustering~\cite{Wigness15} and annotator's cognitive efforts can be taken into account~\cite{Vondrick13}.

-The above techniques have been used for tasks such as natural language processing~\cite{Tong02,Lewis94,Olsson09}, image classification~\cite{Joshi09,Hoi06,Kapoor07,Joshi12}, visual recognition~\cite{Long15a, Luo04}, semantic segmentation~\cite{Vezhnevets12,Iglesias11}, and foreground segmentation~\cite{Jain16}.
-However, selection strategies are rarely designed to take advantage of image specificities when labeling individual pixels or voxels, such as the fact that a neighborhood of pixels/voxels tends to have homogeneous labels.
-The segmentation methods presented in~\cite{Li11,Iglesias11,Zhou04} do take such geometric constraints into account for classification purposes but not to guide AL, as we do.
+{\bf{AL and image priors}~~} The AL techniques have been used for tasks in computer vision such as image classification~\cite{Joshi09, Kapoor07, Joshi12, Beluch18}, visual recognition~\cite{Long15a, Luo04}, semantic segmentation~\cite{Vezhnevets12,Iglesias11}, and foreground segmentation~\cite{Jain16b}.
+However, selection strategies are rarely designed to take advantage of image specificities when labelling individual pixels or voxels, such as the fact that a neighborhood of pixels/voxels tends to have homogeneous labels.
+The segmentation methods presented in~\cite{Li11,Iglesias11,Zhou04} do take such geometric constraints into account for classification purposes, but not to guide AL, as we do.

+Recently several authors realised the need to account for image properties in the AL selection for various computer vision tasks.
+For example, in human pose estimation the uncertainty depends on the spatial distribution of the detected body joints~\cite{Liu12b}.
+In brain connectome reconstruction, an algorithm of Plaza\cite{Plaza16} can benefit from priors on how synapses can be situated in an image volume to result in a feasible reconstruction.
+Some methods~\cite{Hasan15, Jain16b, Paul17} account for the influence of neighbouring instances in AL selection by connecting datapoints in a graph as we do.
+However, the serious difference to our approach is that they add edges between datapoints in a graph based on their {\em feature similarity} and not their {\em geometric proximity} as we do.

+{\bf{Human-computer interactions for segmentation}~~} To understand how the cost of the annotation influences the final segmentation, Zlateski~\cite{Zlateski18} study the performance of a convolutional neural network depending on the amount and coarseness of the training labels.
+In order to reach the same prediction quality, the number of annotations can be traded for their precision.
+However, the performance improves when more time is spent on annotations.